 “Yes, he is.
 We found him yesterday.”
 Apparently, when they made the post that he was missing, the turtle had buried himself in their backyard.
 They had found him later that evening.

 “Well, he’s in my backyard today.”
 A quick trip was made to their backyard and the hole the turtle had made to escape was discovered.
 This family didn’t even know Turbo was missing.

 They followed me back to my house and retrieved their family pet.
 They even patched the fence to prevent further escapes.

-This reunion was brought about because they shared their original loss on Facebook and thought it would be fun to share the visitor we had that morning.
-Others saw it and soon Char and I were talking to people we had never met before trying to find this family.
+This reunion was brought about because they shared their original loss on Facebook and we thought it would be fun to share the visitor we had that morning.
+Others saw it and soon Char and I were talking to people we had never met before, trying to find this family.
 People cared and Facebook was the message board that everyone was reading and sharing on that deprived our cat of its snack, a snack that would have fed him for a couple of years.